Client : Postmates Serve

 Audio Branding, Audio UX

 We are currently in the process of developing the audio ux and audio branding for Postmates Serve robot.
-We are currently under a confidentiality agreement for this project, but will be able to share very soon!
+We are currently under a confidentiality agreement for this project, but will be able to share more very soon.
+In the meantime take a look/listen to the stage demo with Fortune Magazine!

 Client : Tesla